anothrNick/github-tag-action/README.md

 ### Outputs

 - **new_tag** - The value of the newly created tag.
+- **old_tag** - The value of the last semantic version tag before the version bump.
+Empty if no version bump is performed.
 - **tag** - The value of the latest tag after running this action.
 - **part** - The part of version which was bumped.